0xDEAD10CK/0xDEAD10CK/README.md

 get into Software and Applications Development as\
 a career after I leave.

+My belief is that any coding project that eventually\
+goes untouched, was not a waste of time, but full of\
+learning opportunities.
+I don't think tons of unfinished\
+projects is a bad thing, I think it shows willingness\
+to experiment and to try new things.

 ```python
 # A developer Haiku
 You learn as you make